 Loss like this is a strange thing.
 When Katie first died (still hard for me to write the word) I didn’t think I could “go on”.
 I didn’t want to.
 Would the pain ever stop, would I ever feel whole again, how could I possibly live without my beautiful daughter, closest girlfriend, and a child I loved so deeply?

 While life does indeed “go on” there are some things I’ve learned about what that really means.
 First, I couldn’t do it alone.
-I (sometimes just me and sometimes with John) got help - lots of it.
+I (sometimes just me and sometimes with John) met with a grief counselor - often.
 I cried – hard – a lot.
 I read, took long walks and tried to be grateful for what I have.
 I reached out to people, and people reached out to me.
 I made new friends, lost friends and found others who have lost children and knew my pain.
 There were people who could so easily ask about Katie (and yes, say her name) and others who couldn’t – maybe it was protecting me or just too painful for them to think about.
 And to be totally honest, I probably would have been the latter kind of friend – until now.